- What is Library Support Staff Certification (LSSC)?

 On this website under “Approved Course Catalog.”
 Remember to check the site frequently as we add courses as they are approved.

 If the course has been approved by LSSC or graduated from a program that has a Recognition Agreement you can receive credit for that work up to two years before it was approved.
-If you are preparing a portfolio, you can use the information that you gained in the course or workshop in preparing your portfolio, however, you may not receive credit directly for courses that are not approved by LSSC.
+However, you may not receive credit for courses that are not approved by LSSC.

 Initial certification is for four years from your successful completion of the LSSC program.
 Certification holders must renew their certification before the end of their initial certification period and every four years thereafter.
 Certification holders can renew their certification anytime in the 12 months before their current certification expires and have a grace period of two months after their initial certification expires.
 Within this time, LSSC holders must provide documentation that they have met the continuing education requirement.